anaclet922/ems-api/README.md

  - baseURL and change database settings (e.g.: example.com); this url should point to /public folder where index.php located.
  - change secret key for JWT to strong one, and JWT_TIME_TO_LIVE.

-### Excel Template is found to root folder named employee_template.xlsx
+### Excel Template

+- Named employee_template.xlsx
+- Use the same template to upload bulk of employees to the system.